Hugh Bevan

 He was educated at Shrewsbury School; The Queen's College, Oxford and Ripon College, Cuddesdon.
 He was ordained Deacon in 1908; and Priest in 1909.
-After curacies at, Holy Trinity, Paddington and St Luke's Church, Chelsea he was a Lecturer in Divinity at Whitelands College.
-He held incumbencies in East Acton, Hammersmith and Stanton Lacy.
+After curacies in London at, Holy Trinity, Paddington and St Luke's Church, Chelsea he was a Lecturer in Divinity at Whitelands College.
+He held incumbencies in London in East Acton and Hammersmith, and at Stanton Lacy, Shropshire.